Skip to Main Content

 “The successful Volcker disinflation in the early 1980s followed multiple failed attempts to lower inflation over the previous 15 years,” Powell said in a pivotal 2022 speech at the Fed’s annual monetary policy symposium in Jackson Hole, Wyoming.
 “Our aim is to avoid that outcome by acting with resolve now.”

-The Fed has made great progress bringing inflation back toward their 2 percent inflation target.
-Prices in June rose 3 percent from a year ago, three times slower than the eye-popping 9.1 percent annual rate from June 2022, according to the Bureau of Labor Statistics consumer price index (CPI).
+Prices in November rose 2.7 percent from a year ago, more than three times slower than the eye-popping 9.1 percent annual rate from June 2022, according to the Bureau of Labor Statistics consumer price index (CPI).
 Excluding the more volatile food and energy categories, so-called core inflation is up 3.3 percent from a year ago, BLS data also shows.

-At the same time, unemployment has been rising rapidly, and job growth has slowed markedly since the start of the year.
+At the same time, unemployment has risen, and job growth has slowed markedly since the start of the year.
 Officials have implied that they no longer want to be slamming the brakes on economic growth as hard as they have been for the past year, for fear that it might harm the job market too much.

 Bottom line